If you are arrested for DUI and have G.E.R.D then this may have influenced the results of your DUI breath test.

 What Is Gerd?

-The esophagus is the tube that carries food and liquids down from the throat to the stomach.
 When a person suffers from GERD, they commonly experience heartburn or acid indigestion.

 What Can Cause G.E.R.D?